-Create a Geo-Replicated Conflict-free Replicated Database (CRDB)
+Create a Geo-Distributed Conflict-free Replicated Database (CRDB)

 Conflict-Free Replicated Databases (CRDBs) let you create replicated instances of your data between Redis Enterprise Software (RS) clusters.
 The participating clusters that host the instances can be in distributed geographic locations.
 Every instance of a CRDB can receive write operations, and all operations are synchronized to all of the instances.

-Overview of the Steps to Create a CRDB
+Steps to Create a CRDB

 - Create a service account - On each participating cluster, create a dedicated user account with the Admin role.